 - A negative TB skin test or chest x-ray.

 - A current immunization schedule [MMR, DPT, Tetanus] with completed Hepatitis B vaccine series.

 - A statement by a healthcare provider stating that the applicant has the physical and emotional health to complete the requirements of this program.

 - Demonstrate a satisfactory Criminal Background and Drug Screening paid for by the student completed prior to clinical.

-- Documentation of BLS CPR (AHA/ARC) certification that is current for the duration of the program.
+- Documentation of CPR BLS for Health Care Provider Card (American Heart Association – AHA ONLY) is required and must be current for the duration of the program.

 - Timely finalizing the registration process by submitting the required financial documents and/or tuition payments.

 - Submit an Online Application with 3 references and the non-refundable Application Fee of $100.00

 - Submit the Official Transcripts (college prerequisites and proof of high school)